nullishamy/autosave.nvim/README.md

         delay = 250 -- If enabled, only save the file at most every `delay` ms },
-    filters = { -- The filters to apply, see above for all options. filters.writeable,
+    filters = { -- The filters to apply, see above for all options.
+        -- These filters are required for basic operation as they prevent -- errors related to to buffer state. filters.writeable,
         filters.not_empty,
         filters.modified,